New York's Midtown wears the holidays like no other place in America

 - Eat.
 It's New York.
 The street food is incredible.
 Get a Sabrett's hot dog (mustard and sauerkraut, please), or a slice of pizza.
 It's the season of roasted chestnuts in Midtown, too, and you can smell them on every corner.
 Stop in at the Carnegie Deli, at 55th and Seventh Avenue, for a classic New York experience, or head down to Eataly (at 24th and Broadway) to sample the wares in a gigantic all-in-one Italian grocery-deli-cafe-restaurant-bakery.

 - Before you go home, take a moment to hop a train to downtown Manhattan and pay your respects at Ground Zero.
 While America shops its heart out in Midtown, remember the thousands of people who lost their lives there and their families, who won't have their loved ones beside them at Christmas.
 The best place to do this is at St. Paul's Chapel across from the site of the towers, which served as a home base for rescue workers in the weeks after Sept.
 11. There are still tributes to the fallen and to those who worked hard in the aftermath.
 It's a powerful place.
+There's also the 9/11 Memorial Museum.
+This year, you can also see the completed Freedom Tower, which opened recently on the site.

 Post a comment / write a review.